russellw/verbena/README.md

 - ORMs are a headache.
 On the object side, they only *almost* give you the semantics you want.
 On the relational side, they tend to generate [severely suboptimal queries](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) that bog down the performance of the whole system.

-- Yes, but writing SQL as concatenated strings within a general programming language is painful enough that no one does it for long (not to mention a security hazard if you fall into the trap of concatenating parameters to the query string instead of using the proper parameterized query facility), so eschewing an off-the-shelf ORM just means you end up with an ad-hoc homebrew one.
+- Yes, but writing SQL as concatenated strings within a general programming language is awkward enough that no one does it for long (not to mention a security hazard if you fall into the trap of concatenating parameters to the query string instead of using the proper parameterized query facility), so eschewing an off-the-shelf ORM just means you end up with an ad-hoc homebrew one.

 This argument is perennial because *both sides are right*.